 Breeze Restaurant at lebua

-Pan-Asian Cuisine in Bangkok
+Pan-Asian Cuisine in Bangkok0

 Breeze is a fine-dining restaurant for a special occasion.
 Serving delectable Chinese-inspired cuisine on a stunning terrace – 51 storeys above the Chao Phraya River – this is a Bangkok restaurant with added ‘wow’ factor.
 The menu here spans the entire Asian continent and the kitchen boasts talented staff who mix tradition with modernity to create truly unique offerings.
 Add to this the most remarkable cocktails in Bangkok and you can see why Breeze is packed almost every night of the week.

 Open from 18:00 to 23:30, Breeze Restaurant is part of The Dome at lebua, a collection of five outstanding bars and restaurants on the top floors of lebua Hotel.

 - Private Grand Palace, Emerald Buddha & Reclining Buddha Morning Tour

 - Thonburi Klongs & Grand Palace Morning Excursion

 - Ayutthaya Ancient Capital Tour with River Cruise